A tourist's guide to regularity structures and singular stochastic PDEs: Comments

 for operators ${\sf \Pi}'$ that have similar properties as the resonant operator $\sf \Pi$, and possibly multi-dimensional functionals $\zeta^{(i)}$ of the noise $\zeta$.
 It turns out that while an expression like \eqref{EqIllDefinedTermPC} does not make sense for a generic $u$, it makes sense on a restricted class of $u$ of the form \eqref{EqPCSystemForm} {\it provided} one can make sense of the terms ${\sf\Pi}'\big(\tau,\zeta^{(i)}\big)$.
 The analysis of a given (system of) singular stochastic PDE(s) gives an inductive definition of the $\zeta^{(i)}$ and the $\tau$'s.
 Compared to the regularity structures setting, the datum of all the ${\sf\Pi}'\big(\tau,\zeta^{(i)}\big)$ plays the role of the datum of a model.
 The inductive/tree structure of the elements of a regularity structure takes here the form of the inductive definition of the $\tau$'s and $\zeta^{(i)}$'s.
 A systematic treatment of renormalization operations within paracontrolled calculus has not been invented yet.
 The links between the regularity structure and paracontrolled settings detailed in Bailleul \& Hoshino's works \cite{BH1, BH2} allow however to transport the renormalization machinery of regularity structures into the setting paracontrolled calculus.
-What is missing presently is an independent, purely paracontrolled, approach of the renormalization problem. \item Otto \& Weber \cite{OttoWeber} developed jointly with Sauer and Smith \cite{OSSW, OSSW2} a variant of regularity structures that is more in the flavour of rough paths theory.
+What is missing presently is an independent, purely paracontrolled, approach of the renormalization problem. \item Otto \& Weber \cite{OttoWeber} developed jointly with Sauer and Smith \cite{OSSW} a variant of regularity structures that is more in the flavour of rough paths theory.
+See in also their most recent joint works \cite{LOT,LOTT} with Linares, Tempelmayr and Tsatsoulis to see how far they were able to go.
 Most concepts and objects from regularity structures have counterparts in their setting.
 It was specifically designed and used for the analysis of a number of quasilinear singular stochastic PDEs.
 Some of these equations can be approached using the original first order paracontrolled calculus as in Bailleul, Debussche and Hofmanov\'a's work \cite{BDH} or a variant of it using paracomposition operators, as in Furlan \& Gubinelli's work \cite{FG}.
 See also \cite{BailleulMouzard, GerencserHairer} for extensions of paracontrolled calculus and regularity structures designed for the study of a whole class of quasilinear singular stochastic PDEs. \item Kupiainen \& Marcozzi managed in \cite{Kupiainen1, Kupiainen2} to implement a renormalization group approach to the (KPZ) and $\Phi^4_3$ equations.
 The starting point of their strategy consists in decomposing the resolution operator ${\bf K}^{-1}$ involved in the Picard formulation of the equation as a sum of operators ${\bf K}^{-1}_n$ turning distributions into smooth functions that vary essentially only up to scale $2^{-n}$.
 The approximate renormalized dynamics will take the form

 in a simplified problem where the initial condition was taken to be null.
 The noise is left untouched, with no problem for defining the nonlinearity in the right hand side since $u_N$ is smooth.
 So one has